neurodata/neurodata.io/content/about/agreements.md

   Associated with access to those resources and privileges are a number of responsibilities.
 We therefore agree to the following:

-- be physically present on Monday through Thursday 12-4 whenever JHU is open, modulo classes, travel, disease, or family emergencies,
+- be physically present on Monday through Thursday 12-4 whenever JHU is open, modulo classes, travel, disease, or family emergencies
+  * time commitment of co-advised students will be determined on a case-by-case basis
 - prioritize any request from jovo over all other school responsibilities
 - attend your weekly subgroup meeting,
 - attend weekly lab meeting and present 1x per cycle